Conformal Risk Control: Theory

 where $\lhat$ is the conformal quantile, a parameter that is set based on the calibration data.
 In particular, conformal prediction chooses $\lhat$ to be the $\lceil(n+1)(1-\alpha)\rceil/n$ sample quantile of $\{s(X_i,Y_i)\}_{i=1}^n$.
 To formulate this in the language of risk control, we consider a \emph{miscoverage loss} $L^{\rm Cvg}_i(\lambda) = \ind{Y_i \notin \Chat_\lambda(X_i)} = \ind{ s(X_i,Y_i) > \lambda }$.
 Direct calculation of $\lhat$ from~\eqref{eq:lhat} then shows the equivalence of the proposed procedure to conformal prediction:

 Next, we discuss how the risk lower bound relates to its conformal prediction equivalent.
 In the setting of conformal prediction,~\cite{lei2018distribution} proves that $\P( Y_{n+1} \notin \Clhat(X_{n+1})) \geq \alpha-1/(n+1)$ when the conformal score function follows a continuous distribution.
 Theorem~\ref{thm:lower-bound} recovers this guarantee with a slightly worse constant: $\P( Y_{n+1} \notin \Clhat(X_{n+1})) \geq \alpha-2/(n+1)$.
-First, note that our assumption in Theorem~\ref{thm:lower-bound} about the distribution of discontinuities specializes to the continuity of the score function when the miscoverage loss is used:
+First, note that our assumption in Theorem~\ref{thm:lower-bound} about the distribution of discontinuities specializes to the continuity of the score function when the miscoverage loss is used:\looseness=-1

-However, the bound for the conformal case is better than the bound for the general case in Theorem~\ref{thm:lower-bound} by a factor of two, which cannot be improved according to Proposition~\ref{prop:tight-example}.
-The fact that conformal prediction has a slightly tighter lower bound than conformal risk control is an interesting oddity of the binary loss function; however, it is of little practical importance, as the difference between $1 / (n+1)$ and $2 / (n+1)$ is small even for moderate values of $n$.
+However, the bound for the conformal case is better than the bound for the general case in Theorem~\ref{thm:lower-bound} by a factor of two.
+We do not know whether this factor of $2$ is improvable.
+However, this factor is of little practical importance, as the difference between $1 / (n+1)$ and $2 / (n+1)$ is small even for moderate values of $n$.